A Study of Modular UI Design: Icons

 </svg>

-The following example shows how to apply icons via a software package.
-This method is also simple, requiring only the introduction of the necessary icon and style settings:
+The following example shows how to apply icons through a package.
+This method is also simple: you only need to import the required icons and set the styles:

 import { Home } from 'lucide-react';